globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/mission/mission_researchthemes.md

 This discussion of the potential drawbacks or shortcomings of our infrastructure is not intended as an excuse, but rather as a reminder and call to action: to engage with the archive responsibly, to design our infrastructure in an open and reflective manner, to check and improve the quality of its content, and to instruct, educate, and challenge users to fully explore its potential (while remaning aware of the limitations), and continuing to develop our source and methodological criticism.

-### The Convenience of Big Data and the Necessity of Critical Methods
+### Harnessing Big Data Responsibly

 As researchers engage with the new possibilities of digital archives, we emphasise the need for critical methods when interpreting digital sources.
-Researchers should reflect on each document's type, context, authorship, and purpose.
+Researchers should reflect on each document’s type, context, authorship, and purpose.
 The archives do not provide unfiltered historical truths; they offer fragmented observations and interpretations that require careful contextualisation.
-Advanced search functions enable researchers to extract snippets of information, but these should be understood as representations of historical realities shaped by the document's context.
+Advanced search functions enable researchers to extract snippets of information, but these should be understood as representations of historical realities shaped by the document’s context.

 While the infrastructure project remains transparent about the processes, tools, and methods used, we cannot anticipate all forms of future usage.
 We call on users to engage responsibly and contextually, and we will work to provide guidance on how to do so.